 This year there is quite a lot happening that is likely to be relevant to GPs.
+Doctor tax deductions are always an interesting topic during this time of the year, but there are more things GPs can do to optimise their tax.
 Alan Leung of Aspiron Consulting Group has highlighted some of the key tax action points to consider:

 - Consider topping up your concessional super contributions to the cap of $30,000 or $35,000(depending on your age) as the cap will reduce to $25,000 after 30 June 2017.